Whooper swan

-The whooper swan (/ˈhuːpə(ɹ) swɒn/) (Cygnus cygnus), also known as the common swan, pronounced hooper swan, is a large northern hemisphere swan.
-It is the Eurasian counterpart of the North American trumpeter swan, and the type species for the genus Cygnus.
+The whooper swan (/ˈhuːpə(ɹ) swɒn/ "hooper swan"; Cygnus cygnus), also known as the common swan, is a large northern hemisphere swan.
+It is the Eurasian counterpart of the North American trumpeter swan.

 Taxonomy

 Francis Willughby and John Ray's Ornithology of 1676 referred to this swan as "the Elk, Hooper, or wild Swan".
 It was one of the many bird species originally described by Carl Linnaeus in the 1758 10th edition of his Systema Naturae, where it was given the binomial name of Anas cygnus.
-The species name is from cygnus, the Latin for "swan".
+The species name is from cygnus, the Latin for "swan", and the type species for the genus Cygnus.

 Description

 The whooper swan is similar in appearance to Bewick's swan.
 It is larger, however, at a length of 140–165 cm and a wingspan of 205–275 cm.
 The weight is typically in the range of 7.4–14.0 kg, with an average of 9.8–11.4 kg for males and 8.2–9.2 kg for females.
 The verified record mass was 15.5 kg for a wintering male from Denmark.
 It is considered to be amongst the heaviest flying birds.
 Among standard measurements, the wing chord is 56.2–63.5 cm, the tarsus is 10.4–13.0 cm and the bill is 9.2–11.6 cm.
 It has a more angular head shape and a more variable bill pattern that always shows more yellow than black (Bewick's swans have more black than yellow).
 Like their close relatives, whooper swans are vocal birds with a call similar to the trumpeter swan.